Click on the first letter of a song title for index

 This website is for research purposes only.
 All lyric copyrights remain with the original copyright holders.

-Though it is common today to use the Hawaiian language's diacritical marks (e.g. Hawai'i), we have not done so.
+Though it is common today to use the Hawaiian language's diacritical marks (e.g. Hawai'i), we have not.
+Some of

-Some of these symbols are not available in even the most common fonts and during the period covered by this
+these symbols are not available in even the most common fonts and, during the period covered by this website,

 Where sheet music or recordings of songs are available, the LP, 45, 78, cassette or CD is listed and if still in